 - Provide users with quick and easy ways to find information.

 - Integrate documents into workflow processes.

 - Store documents securely.

-Nimbus Platform provides these capabilities, which makes it ideal for creating an institutional knowledge base.
-With Nimbus Platform, you can:
+FuseBase (formerly Nimbus) provides these capabilities, which makes it ideal for creating an institutional knowledge base.
+With FuseBase, you can: